darknight/tabby-interview/technical-writing/README.md

 "gug" -> Word(3-6) // 6 is the new token id for "ug"
 ```

+We iterate until the heap is empty, then we get the final representation of the word.

-Since the `word` contains token id, and BPE model contains dual mapping between token id and token string, we can easily get the token string representation for the token id, this is what `word_to_token` method does.
+And since the `Word` contains token id, and BPE model contains dual mapping between token id and token string, we can easily get the token string representation for the word, this is what `word_to_token` method does.

 # Summary